aridjayarecipes/cutesrecipes.web.app/content/post/2311-simple-way-to-make-award-winning-chicken-and-prune-simmer.md

 - "Once browned, flip them over."
 - "Add all of the ☆ ingredients and bring to a boil over medium heat.
 Reduce to low, cover, and simmer for about 10 minutes.
 Turn over the meat from time to time."
 - "After simmering, it should have a uniform color as shown."
-- "And it&#39;s complete.
+- "And it's complete.
 Serve the prunes together with the meat."
 - "Related recipe: Prune Sweet Simmer.
 The slight sweetness and the aroma of cinnamon are a nice addition."
 - "I used soy sauce this time, but soup stock is also delicious.
 Let it sit in the pot for a little while to allow more time for the flavors to absorb."
 categories: